 Why is the government subsidising pollution in the form of free credits?

-The purpose of free credits when the Emissions Trading Scheme was set up was to be a transitional measure to protect industries and jobs in New Zealand until other countries started to also price their emissions, or the cost of decarbonising these industries reduced and technology advanced.
+Industrial allocation was included when the Emissions Trading Scheme was set up to protect industries and jobs in New Zealand until other countries started to also price their emissions, or until the cost of decarbonising these industries reduced and technology advanced.
 This is called preventing “emissions leakage”.
-The original Emissions Trading Scheme legislation intended free credits to be phased out by 2030, however their phase out was delayed and subsequently removed by successive governments.
+It was only ever meant to be a transitional measure; the original Emissions Trading Scheme legislation intended free credits to be phased out by 2030.
+However their phase out was delayed and subsequently removed by successive governments.
+In early 2025, for example, the government decided to give the Tiwai aluminium smelter an extra $37 million per year in free credits.

-In 2020, legislation initiated a gradual phase out of 1% per year, which will continue at increasing rates over the next three decades.
-In 2022 this subsidy is 88 percent of emissions costs for highly emissions intensive activities, and 58 percent of emissions costs for moderately emissions intensive activities.
-At the current phase out rate, highly emissions intensive industries will be receiving a 30% subsidy in 2050, when the Zero Carbon Act requires net emissions to be at zero.
+In 2020, revised legislation initiated a gradual phase out of 1% per year, which will continue at increasing rates over the next three decades.
+In 2024, this subsidy equates to 86% of emissions costs for highly emissions intensive activities, and 56% of emissions costs for moderately emissions intensive activities.
+At the current phase out rate, highly emissions intensive industries will still be receiving a 30% subsidy in 2050, when the Zero Carbon Act requires net emissions to be at zero.

 Who is getting free carbon credits, and how big a problem is it?